Learning never exhausts the mind.

 - Apply what you learn in practice.
 Practice builds accuracy and fluency.
 This fluency also builds the confidence and flexibility to apply what you’ve learned in different situations.
 Professor of mathematics, Michael Starbird, describes how practice leads to deeper understanding in the following video:

 - Feed your curiosity.
 Ask questions, perform experiments, talk to experts, work with others, make mistakes, and explore your questions from many different angles.
-This inquiry practice helps develop a mindset of growth and will take you farther in your development.
+This helps develop a mindset of growth and will take you farther in your development.